thomas-melville/myNotes/General/Career_Development/Camunda/bpmn.md

 You need to define the error first, it consists of an id, errorCode and name.
   (You can also set the errorCode to be the package and class name of an exception) then an activity in the process can specify it as an end event.
 The JavaDelegate can then throw the error.
+BpmnError with the error code which matches what is in the bpmn

 An error start event can only be used to start a sub-process.

+#### compensation events

+An intermediate boundary event. are connected to compenstation tasks through association, not through sequence flows.

 ## Tasks